-In partial consideration for the license from the University, the Company issued to the University 311,076 shares (48,919 shares post reverse stock split) of its Common Stock in 2020.
+In partial consideration for the license from the University, the Company issued to the University 311,076 shares of its Common Stock in 2020.
 The Company recorded the value of the shares issued of \$3 thousand as research and development expenses in the year ended December 31, 2020.
 Pursuant to the University License Agreement, the Company is obligated to pay to the University an annual maintenance fee of \$10,000 commencing on the third anniversary of the effective date, potential development and commercial milestones of up to \$7.7 million as well as running royalties on net sales of licensed products at varying rates ranging from less than a percent to the low single digits, subject to a minimum annual royalty of up to \$3.0 million during certain years following the effective date.
-The Company's royalty obligations apply on a licensed product-by-licensed product and country-by-country basis until: (1) for licensed products covered by a valid claim of a licensed patent in a given country, the expiration of such valid claims; and (2) for all other licensed products, ten (10) years from the first commercial sale of a licensed product in a given country.
+The Company's royalty obligations apply on a licensed product-by-licensed product and country-by-country basis until: (1) for licensed products covered by a valid claim of a licensed product in a given country.
 The Company is also obligated to pay the University a percentage of certain sublicensing revenue ranging from low- to mid-teens based on the date of entering into the applicable sublicense.
 The Company assessed the milestone and royalty events at December 31, 2020 and concluded that no such payments were required.